 Counselor will also request for referral by evaluating the self-reflection forms send out to students.
 Parent consent will be requested after initial discussion with the student.

-PASS data and Stress surveys can be used for Wellbeing follow ups and if in need of further sessions, parent consent will be collected for counselling sessions.
+PASS data can be used for Wellbeing follow ups.

 4.1 Reasons for Referral

 Students who are experiencing the following challenges may require a referral to the school counsellor: